Doctor insights on:

 Dark Orange Ear Wax

 I have an iverabundance of ear wax that even falls out of my ears.
-I clean them regularly, but it is orange red..What could this be?
+I clean them regularly, but it is orange red.
+What could this be?

 Healthy ears: Do not obsess about your ears.
 Wax is a natural substance which protects the canal skin.
 It moistens the skin it repels water fights infection and should be left alone.
 The fact that you clean your ears regularly means that you're irritating your canal skin and the ear just makes more wax.
 When it gets to the very outside you can remove it safely but never go in the hole. ...Read more

 Ear wax in the ear canal is a mixture of secretions from oil and sweat glands in the canal's skin.
 Shedded skin cells are also a major ingredient of ear wax.
 There are two genetically determined types of ear wax: the wet type and the dry type.
 While Asians and Native Americans are more likely to have the dry type (crumbly, flaky), Africans and Europeans are more likely to have the ...Read more